bitwiseworks/dooble-os2/README-os2.md

-# Port of Otter Browser to OS/2
+# Port of Dooble Browser to OS/2

 This repository is an effor to port [Dooble Browser](https://github.com/textbrowser/dooble) to the OS/2 operating system.